byTheInK/Easier-Arch/README.md

 # About
-This is an **unoffical** Arch Linux installation guide.
+This is an **unofficial** Arch Linux installation guide.
 This guide tries to make the Arch Linux installation easier.
-If you have a question how can open an [issue](https://github.com/byTheInK/Easier-Arch/issues).
+If you have a question, you can open a n [issue](https://github.com/byTheInK/Easier-Arch/issues).

 # Setting up

 ## Installing the ISO file
-First of all we have to install the ISO file from the [offical Arch Linux website](https://archlinux.org/download/).
+First of all you have to install the ISO file from the [official Arch Linux website](https://archlinux.org/download/).
 I would recommend installing this file with qBitTorrent or another Torrent client.

 ## Writing the ISO image to a USB
-After installing we have to write this ISO file in to a USB.
+After installing you have to write this ISO file in to a USB.
 I am going to recommend Ventoy for this.
-You can download this from the [offical Ventoy website](https://www.ventoy.net/en/download.html).
+You can download this from the [official Ventoy website](https://www.ventoy.net/en/download.html).
 After opening Ventoy you will see a menu.
 First select the USB device that you want to write the ISO file.
 After selecting click install and it will start installing.

 > [!CAUTION]
 > This will erase the USB disk.

 After installing Ventoy you can create a new folder in that disk and you can name it something like Linux.
-Now we can move the ISO file to that folder.
+Now you can move the ISO file to that folder.

 ## Opening Arch Linux
-You first have to enter to the BIOS.
+You first have to enter the BIOS.
 This process depends on your system.
 If you don't know how you can search how to do it.
-When you enter to the BIOS menu you have to select an option called something like live boot.
+When you enter the BIOS menu you have to select an option called something like live boot.
 You have to select that USB disk.
 A Ventoy menu will pop up.
 From there select Arch Linux.
 When you enter, you have to wait few seconds.

 # Installation
 # Setting the keyboard layout
-First of all we are going to load the keyboard layout.
+First of all you are going to load the keyboard layout.
 The command below will list all of the layouts.
 ```
 localectl list-keymaps
 ```

-To load a layout we can use the command below.
+To load a layout you can use the command below.
 You can use the arrow keys to navigate and you can press `q` to exit.
 ```bash
 loadkeys KEYBOARD_LAYOUT
 ```
-For example we are going to load the Turkish layout.
+Example:
 ```bash
 loadkeys trq
 ```
 ## Connecting to the internet
-We first have to ensure our network interface is defined.
+You have to ensure our network interface is defined.
 Use `ip link` to list them.
 ```bash
 ip link
 ```